boardgameio/boardgame.io/docs/documentation/api/Client.md

   // Your React component representing the game board.
   // The props that this component receives are listed below.
-  // When using Typescript, type the component's properties as
+  // When using TypeScript, type the component's properties as
   // extending BoardProps.
   board: Board,